ValPaliy/valticus/content/posts/Why I No Longer Use Twitter To Promote My Services.md

 author:
   - Val Paliy
 keywords:
-  - Social Media
-  - Twitter
+  - social-media
-  - Musk
+  - twitter
-  - Elon Musk
+  - elon-musk
 tags:
-  - Social Media
-  - Twitter
+  - social-media
-  - Musk
+  - twitter
-  - Elon Musk
+  - elon-musk
 ---

 As you are probably well aware, Twitter has recently been bought by none other than Elon Musk himself.
 I don't know about you, but I am only noticing negative sides of this acquisition.
 I will try to explain why within following paragraphs.